e-money/em-ledger/networks/ibc/Readme.md

 The gm script is a bootstrapping script for launching IBC compatible gaia n-node testnets.
 Being versatile it allows launching multiple gaia testnets.
 It offers start, stop, reset functionality similarly to docker-compose.

+### 3rd IBC testnet
+Within the peer ../emibctokens folder there is a Stargate IBC compatible chain to test a 3rd hop if needed.
+It is a Starport created chain from scratch, however parallel to its IBC module there is a POC swap module in progress.
+In any case its tokens relay functions are operable.
+Please look into its **../emibctokens/readme.md** for details to launch it.